 Bentley reference librarians work with faculty to make smarter researchers and information users out of students.
-We can help you build library research into assignments (see the Assignment Design tab), or collaborate on a semester-long or one-time basis.
+We assist in incorporating information literacy and offer advice on library resources when designing assignments, or collaborate on a semester-long or one-time basis.

 Research instruction classes normally take place during scheduled class periods in the library’s Research Instruction Center.
 They are most useful to students when tied to a particular assignment, at the point when they would normally need to begin research.
 Reference librarians will work with you to customize the class to your students' knowledge, skills, and research topics.
 Skills and concepts that can be covered include:

 To schedule a research instruction class, please use our Library Instruction Request form.
 For details and policies, please click on "Services for Faculty" under the "Services" tab on the library's home page.